soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part3.markdown

 date: 2015-11-05
 PAGE_IDENTIFIER: spark_scala
 permalink: /realtime-storm-kafka3.html
-tags: ApacheStorm MongoDB SOLR Hadoop BigData Java
+tags: ApacheStorm MongoDB SOLR Hadoop BigData Kafka Java
 description: This is the final part of the series.
 Here we are dealing with developing the Kafka Spout, Storm Topology and execution of the project.
 ---
 <div class="col three">